If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 It’s also curious to learn that the cathedral was Catholic and not Orthodox, this implies that the ultimate function of the Fortress was to offer protection only to the Venetians and not to the Cretan population.

-Inside the fortress also visit the churches of Agios Theodoros and Agia Ekaterini, both of them more recent, built to celebrate the expulsion of the Turks.
+Inside the fortress also visit the churches of Agios Theodoros and Agia Ekaterini, both more recent, built to celebrate the expulsion of the Turks.

 There are also gunpowder magazines and water tanks.